Seduced: Inside the NXIVM Cult: Production

 India Oxenberg was a former member of NXIVM, a self-help organization located in Albany, New York, run by Keith Raniere, which Oxenberg exited in 2018.
 Oxenberg initially turned down media requests, but after attending therapy, Oxenberg felt she had to speak out and share her story.
 Oxenberg met with filmmakers Cecilia Peck and Inbal B. Lessner, who were also recruited by NXIVM, and decided to participate in the project.
 Oxenberg previously decided not to participate in The Vow as she was not ready to share her story, and did not see the project as a competition, nor did Peck and Lessner.

 Peck was targeted for recruitment by a coworker from a previous project, who sent her e-mails informing her of an "incredible women's group" and suggested she meet with Allison Mack.
 Peck never responded to the e-mails, and a year later received an apology from the recruiter stating: "I’m so sorry.
 I was in a cult and I didn’t know it."
 Due to the sensitive subject matter, a fund was created for participants to have access to counseling and therapy services before, during, and after filming.

-In 2021, Marc Elliot sued Starz and Lion's Gate for $12 million, claiming that the show ...[implies] that Elliot supports sexual misconduct against women.
-The lawsuit was dismissed by Judge Sunshine Sykes in November 2022.
+In 2021, Marc Elliot sued Starz and Lion's Gate for $12 million, claiming that the show libelled and defamed him.
+The lawsuit was dismissed in November 2022.